2021–2023 North Korean missile tests: February

-North Korea's first missile test of 2023 took place on February 18, when North Korea launched an ICBM that travelled for 989 km at a "lofted angle" before landing in the sea just west of Japan.
+North Korea's first missile test of 2023 took place on 18 February, when North Korea launched an ICBM that travelled for 989 km at a "lofted angle" before landing in the sea just west of Japan.
 This prompted the US and South Korea to hold naval exercises in the area.
-North Korea followed these exercises with two more ICBM launches on February 20.
+North Korea followed these exercises with two more ballistic missile launches on 20 February.

-On February 24, North Korea fired four Hwasal-2 strategic cruise missiles off the east coast of the Korean Peninsula.
+On 24 February, North Korea fired four Hwasal-2 strategic cruise missiles off the east coast of the Korean Peninsula.

 March

 North Korea tested at least six short-range missiles on March 9.
 North Korean state media released photos of Kim attending tests alongside his daughter.

-On March 11, North Korea fired multiple cruise missiles from a submarine.
+On 11 March, North Korea fired multiple cruise missiles from a submarine.
 This was North Korea's first launch of cruise (rather than ballistic) missiles from a submarine, as well as North Korea's first launch of multiple submarine missiles during a single launch event.

-North Korea tested two short-range missiles on March 14.
+North Korea tested two short-range missiles on 14 March.

-North Korea test-launched an ICBM on March 16, followed by a short-range missile on March 19.
+North Korea test-launched an ICBM on 16 March, followed by a short-range missile on 19 March, and by additional cruise missiles around 22 March.

+North Korea tested two short-range missiles on 27 March.
+Japanese officials indicated the missiles appeared to have an irregular trajectory, suggesting the missiles might be maneuverable.

+April

+On 13 April, North Korea launched a missile.
+In Japan, residents of Hokkaido were told to seek immediate shelter, this follows statements by Kim Jong Un where he called for "more practical and offensive" capabilities.